Table of Contents

 When it comes to fast foods that are okay for kidney disease, it’s pretty obvious that we talk about one of the most common choices – burgers!

 However, we need to make one thing clear.
 Super-sizing your order will not be helpful in any case.
 As mentioned above, the larger sizes come with larger amounts of sodium and phosphate additives in burgers.
-Potassium is also a consideration of meat but doesn’t beat out these other concerns.
+Beef burgers still include potassium.

 Stick to a 4-ounce burger (about the size of a deck of cards) to keep the kidneys safe.
 Even on dialysis, you don’t need more than that.